1modm/mesc/README.md

 Project site: https://github.com/1modm/mesc

-Copyright (c) 2014, Miguel Morillo Iruela.
+Copyright (c) 2015, Miguel Morillo.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without